Shutelu/L2WebProject/README.md

-# L2WebProject
+# L2 WebProject School
 Web programmation Project UPEC L2S4

 Description :
 This is one of my university project at UPEC (Université Paris-Est Créteil) in 2021-2022.
-The goal of this project is to create a Pronote like website.
+The goal of this project is to create a website that would allow teachers to mark students present or absent, there will be administrators and managers.<br>
 This project is done by using the framework LARAVEL, it contains PHP/HTML/CSS codes and files.
 It uses PHP version 8.1.0 and LARAVEL version 9.5.1 or higher.

-You will need composer https://getcomposer.org/ to open this project.
+You will need composer https://getcomposer.org/ to open this project.<br>
-You will also need a database to work with the project (see the SQL codes below).
+You will also need a database to work with the project (see the SQL codes below).<br>
 Please use sqlite https://www.sqlite.org/index.html for more simplicity (you can still use MySQL,etc..)

 To open and use this project correctly: